Environment, company and project settings for administrators

 The env_global_default.ini file is also located in the \common folder.
 The file determines the standard settings, and it is the first file that is read.
 Other initialization files are read after this file, and if the other files contain the same settings, they will override the previous settings.

-The country-specific, or region-specific, settings are located in the environments folders, and they are localized by your local Trimble office/reseller.
+The country-specific settings are located in the environments folders, and they are localized by your local Trimble office/reseller.
 The folder structure of the environments can vary, but the same kind of settings exist.
 For example, the settings that are localized include profile database, material database, reports, selection filters, view filters, components and custom components, macros, user-defined attributes, and drawings settings.

 For a larger company with subsidiaries, the settings could be used as follows:

-XS_FIRMpoints to the firm folder set up by the company, or a subsidiary.
+- XS_FIRM points to the firm folder set up by the company, or a subsidiary.
 The folder contains all the company settings used at the particular office.
 These can be logos, drawing settings, templates, reports, or printer settings, for example.
-The firm folder can also have user-defined sub-folders for storing property files.

-XS_PROJECTpoints to the project folder.
+- XS_PROJECT points to the project folder.
 The folder contains project settings, such as logos for contractors and fabricators, or drawing settings, for example.
-The project folder can also have user-defined sub-folders for storing project-specific property files.

 For more information on the folder search order, see Folder search order.